-Figure 6.2: Antenna Mounting with Lightening Arrestor
+Figure 6.1: Antenna Mounting with Lightening Arrestor

 Mount the GPS antenna on an antenna mast (recommended) or on the peak of a building.
-The GPS antenna kit (P/N no.: m-MK-AMC-40-1) includes special mounting brackets.
-For the mast, use 1-inch (2.54-cm) diameter water pipe which is rigid enough to withstand high speed winds without flexing.
-The steps needed to assemble the kit are as follows (as per given figure):
+The GPS antenna kit (P/N no.: m-MK-AMC-40-1) includes special mounting Pole with Antenna Cable.
+To ensure a trouble free installation the strain must be taken off the Cable by looping the cable.